 Make Your Own Kind Of Music

-Written by 'Mama' Cass Elliot See more
+Performed by "Mama' Cass Elliot' See more